radio4000/sdk/README.md

 # @radio4000/sdk

 A JavaScript SDK to interact with [Radio4000](https://radio4000.com) through a browser or node.js.
+It expects the SQL schema from [@radio4000/supabase](https://github.com/radio4000/supabase).

 ## Usage